The Ultimate Solo Female Travel Guide for Your First Time in Seoul

 Gangnam is also home to the famous COEX Mall, where you’ll find the stunning Starfield Library.
 It’s impossible not to have seen that on social media!
 While the mall didn’t particularly stand out to me, the Starfield Library is incredible and a must-visit for those Instagram-worthy shots.

 Recently, another Starfield Library opened in Suwon, located outside of Seoul.
-It’s bigger and people who have visited are extremely excited about it.
-If you’re into libraries, definitely look to visit since it’s easy to reach via public transport.
+It’s bigger, and people who have visited are incredibly excited about it.
+If you’re into libraries, definitely look to see them since they’re easy to reach via public transport.

 Photo Booths